hajonsoft/hajonsoft-eagle/README.md

 5- Platform for support.
 We can't support outside HAJonSoft.
 We can send thousands of passports quickly.
 6- Reduce risk of Ehaj timeout
 7- With google vision, You don't need expensive 3M scanner.
 We read issue date too.
+8- Early validation/alert about expired passports or duplicate

 ## References
 css escape characters.
 Sometimes an external visa system uses special character in the selector like . or : (\3A)